loomio/loomio-docs/en/src/user_manual/groups/intro_to_groups/index.md

 Admins can edit and delete member's comments, so take on a further role of group moderation.

 Loomio does not support the ability for admins to approve member's comments before they are posted to the group.
-We recommend a more open moderation policy to encourage group participation and made safe with a code of conduct.
+We recommend a more open moderation policy to encourage group participation, made safe with a code of conduct.